app-sre/deployment-validation-operator/README.md

 * "unset-cpu-requirements"
 * "unset-memory-requirements"

-**constraint**: Currently, the configuration isn't continuously monitored and is only checked at startup.
-If a new set of checks is configured in a ConfigMap, the pod running DVO will need to be rebooted.

 ### Enabling checks

 To enable all checks, set the `addAllBuiltIn` property to `true`.
 If you only want to enable individual checks, include them as a collection in the `include` property and leave `addAllBuiltIn` with a value of `false`.